hchiam/learning-tslint/README.md

 npm publish
 ```

-And then to use it:
+And then to use it (in another folder):

 ```bash
 npm install -g tslint typescript # or: yarn global add tslint typescript